 The Goulds pump company has an excellent technical section in their catalogue, you can view the table of contents here, it provides recommendations on pump intake design and baffles that can eliminate vortex formation.

-I have made a video showing vortex formation in a miniature pump system, give it a look.
+I have made a video showing vortex formation in a miniature pump system.

 Applets are programs based on the java language that are designed to run on your computer using the Java Run Time environment.